0xTas/0xidiz3r/README.md

 **This program makes no guarantees about the fidelity or accuracy of the deobfuscated scripts it produces.**<br><br>

-As long as the input script was obfuscated using the above technique, where the obfuscated variable names contain only letters, and as long as the obfuscated alphabet is mostly intact (each obfuscated variable used needs a matching definition statement), the deobfuscation **should** work.<br>
+As long as the input script was obfuscated using the above technique, where the obfuscated variable names contain only characters in the CharSet::GoodChars set, and as long as the obfuscated alphabet is mostly intact (each obfuscated variable used needs a matching definition statement), the deobfuscation **should** work.<br>

 That being said, I don't do much with Batch, and didn't have a wide variety of scripts to test with.<br>